A blog by Oleg Shilovitsky

 Functionality vs. Integration

-The vision was to combine best-in-class functionality and best-in-integration (PLM suites).
-The reality was more ugly – specific standalone tools usually excel in specific areas, but then integrated monolithic PLM software platform from a single vendor were development and they often underdeliver on both usability and depth of function.
-The platformization lead to a selection of a solution from a single vendor.
+The vision was to combine best-in-class functionality and integrate it together in a seamless way.
+The reality was more ugly – specific standalone tools excel in specific areas, but integration is costly and complex, so customers are often forced in monolithic PLM software platforms delivered by a single vendor.
+At the same time, these platforms underdeliver on depth of functions.
+This platformization pushed customers to a selection of a solution from a single vendor.

 PLM Systems vs. Other Enterprise Systems

 The vision was to position PLM as the single source of truth for product data.
-In a real life, product data is distributed across CRM, CPQ, ALM, MES, SCM, ERP, making the single-source ideal difficult to achieve (which lead to a new concept of single source of change.
-Navigate to my article – Navigating the Evolution of Single Source of Truth: From Files and Folders to Digital Twin/Threads and Product Knowledge Graphs).
-From an integration perspective (especially PLM-ERP), there is no universal model, with companies forced to navigate a complex web of integrations.
+In a real life, product data is distributed across CRM, CPQ, ALM, MES, SCM, ERP.
+The original idea of a single source of truth doesn’t hold a water.
+From an integration perspective (especially PLM-ERP), there is no universal model, and companies forced to navigate a complex web of integrations, making the single-source truth impossible to achieve [a new concept of single source of change is slowly emebring.
+Navigate to my article – Navigating the Evolution of Single Source of Truth: From Files and Folders to Digital Twin/Threads and Product Knowledge Graphs.

 Current Use vs. Future Vision

-The vision is that PLM should drive AI, IoT, and knowledge graph capabilities for intelligent product management.
-And in the reality, 70-80% of PLM customers still use it as a glorified PDM/TDM system, far from the AI-driven future often promised.
+The vision is that PLM should provide a holistic mechanism connecting everyone in organization and outside for contractors, suppliers, and customers.
+And in the reality, 70-80% of PLM customers still use it as a glorified PDM/TDM system, far from the holistic future often promises.

-In the vision, PLM could evolve into an overarching digital thread/knowledge graph, integrating legacy systems rather than existing as a standalone solution.
-The reality is ugly and traditional PLM vendors are still selling monolithic, standalone systems.
+In the vision, PLM could evolve into an overarching set of information, integrating legacy systems rather than existing as a standalone solution.
+The reality is that traditional PLM vendors are still selling mostly monolithic, standalone systems.
 Although everyone speaks about changes, vendors (because of the reason mentioned earlier) resisting this shift toward an open, federated architecture.

 PLM Vision Key Challenges